-When I’m not obsessing about community building for language science, I obsess about community building around running and fitness.
+When I’m not obsessing about community building for language science, I obsess about community building around running, walking and fitness.
 I have been a competitive runner in the past, and I have dabbled in duathlon and triathlon.
 I even represented Team USA at the age-group World Duathlon Championships in 2013.
-But nowadays I am more interested in other people’s running.
+But nowadays I am more interested in helping others get active.
 In 2016 Andrea Zukowski and I founded College Park parkrun, which ties running and community building into a big fuzzy ball, serving thousands of community members each year.
-We are now helping other communities around the country to benefit as we have in College Park.
-I am Communications and Community Development Lead for parkrun USA, helping to build participation from 8,000 to over 100,000 finishers and volunteers from 2016-2019.
+We have helped many other communities around the country to benefit as we have in College Park.
+From 2017-2019 I was Communications and Community Development Lead for parkrun USA, helping to build participation from 8,000 to over 100,000 finishers and volunteers from 2016-2019.
 During the coronavirus pandemic we created College Park Virtual parkrun, a social-but-distanced weekly event that drew even greater participation than our face-to-face events.
 I am fascinated by the parallels between community building in science and around physical activity.

 I also have a keen interest in Smart Growth and in (sub-)urban development issues in the College Park area.
 College Park is very different now than when we moved here in 2000.